 Mortgage Rate Forecasts from Two Sources

-That’s the home price outlook for Oregon, stretching into 2020.
+That’s the home price outlook for Oregon, stretching into early 2021.
 On the mortgage side, we have two recently updated forecasts that suggest rates will remain low over the coming months.

 The economists at the Mortgage Bankers Association (MBA) offered a similar prediction recently.
-They expect the average rate for a 30-year fixed home loan to average 3.8% for 2020.
+They expect the average rate for a 30-year fixed home loan to reach 3.4% by the end of 2021.

 Granted, these are just forecasts.
 They are the equivalent of an educated guess.
 So we shouldn’t get too wrapped up in the exact numbers being projected here.
-The general consensus is that rates are expected to dip slightly or remain the same between now and next year.
+The general consensus is that rates are expected to dip slightly or remain the same between now and the end of the year.
 That’s the key takeaway.

 Buying a House Now Versus Waiting